ItalyPaleAle/bootc/README.md

 - [`monitoring-zfs`](#monitoring-zfs-image): Includes Grafana Alloy (built on top of `zfs`) -->

-These images are built using GitHub Actions every Monday and Friday, from the upstream images of CentOS Stream
+These images are built using GitHub Actions every Monday and Friday, from the upstream images of CentOS Stream.

 Images are published on GitHub Packages and available for linux/amd64 and linux/arm64 (except ZFS).

+## Use with RHEL

+The Containerfiles are compatible with RHEL too, currently supporting RHEL 9.
+The RHEL-based images are not published from this repo automatically.

 ## `tailscale` image